(Last updated November 19, 2014)

-*Special Health Alert: CDC urges all US residents to avoid non-essential travel to Liberia, Guinea and Sierra Leone because of an unprecedented outbreak of Ebola (8/15/14).
-Travel alerts to Nigeria and the Democratic Republic of the Congo are also addressed.
+*Special Health Alert: Due to unprecedented outbreak of Ebola, the CDC continues to have a Level 3 warning (Avoid non-essential travel) for travel to the countries of - Liberia, Guinea and Sierra Leone.
+Level 2 warnings (Practice Enhanced Precautions) for travel to the country of Mali.
 Click here for more information, http://wwwnc.cdc.gov/travel/notices.
 See affected areas on the attached map, http://www.cdc.gov/vhf/ebola/resources/distribution-map-guinea-outbreak.html.
-A Department of State travel implication alert was announced 8/28/14, regarding screening procedures, travel restrictions, and reduced aviation transportation options in response to the outbreak.
-This alert will be in effect through 2/27/15..
+A Department of State travel implication alert was updated on 10/24/14, regarding screening procedures, travel restrictions, and reduced aviation transportation options in response to the outbreak.
+This alert will be in effect through 4/22/15.

 (For printable version

 All members of the MIT community should be able to make well-informed travel decisions, and no one should be coerced or required to travel to locales where there are significantly heightened health or safety risks.

 The following guidelines describe the various levels of travel warnings, definitions of MIT Travel, and the policies that apply to MIT Travel.
 Under these policies, student travel may be restricted under certain circumstances.